It's Thanksgiving today. An American tradition that I know very little about as a South African :)

 Even now, I can not say that I am 100% authentic.
 I still have masks I wear in certain situations.
 I sometimes smile and laugh when I don't feel like it.
-I often cast aside my own burdens to lift others up.
-And this, I feel, is unavoidable for all of us at this moment in our development and evolution.
+I often cast aside my own burdens to lift others up, sometimes to my own detriment.
+A certain level of inauthenticity, I feel, is unavoidable for all of us at this moment in our development and evolution.
 We are all on our way to evolving into 5th-dimensional awareness, or at least, if you are still reading this, then my hope is that you are on your way!

 Some still cling to the old well-worn paradigms.
 And even parts of us may still hold on and revert back to the old ways in times of stress.

 Remember who you are

 Acknowledging who we are to ourselves can be the most painful part of our spiritual growth.
 Being vulnerable to the judgment of others can be most terrifying!

 Perhaps we are just not comfortable with what is hidden beneath our masks yet.
 Are we really protecting others by being inauthentic about how we feel?
 Or are we just protecting ourselves?

 Just how many times have you thought to yourself, "this is really NOT where I want to be" or "how did I get into THIS situation?" or "why is this happening to ME?"

 Well, the concept of boundaries can not be fully actualized until we are honest with ourselves and then with others about what we feel and what we truly need.